 Not sure if this is the right type of bed for you?
 Read our detailed divan beds guide so you can decide more easily.

-A bedstead has a slatted bed frame, rather than a platform top.
+A bedstead has a slatted bed frame rather than a platform top.
 They consist of a base, legs and a headboard.
 You can find them in a variety of styles, from traditional pine through to luxurious four-poster beds.
-Bedsteads are more expensive than divan beds, however, and placing items under the bed can really disturb the aesthetics of the room
+Bedsteads are more expensive than divan beds; however, placing items under the bed can really disturb the room’s aesthetics.

 You don’t have to be a genius to know that storage beds have storage options built into them.
-A storage bed can be a divan that has storage drawers with sliding doors or drawers that you open out, or it can be an ottoman bed, the base of which you lift up from the front or from the side.
+A storage bed can be a divan with storage drawers with sliding doors or drawers that you open out, or it can be an ottoman bed, the base of which you lift from the front or the side.

 If you have a small bedroom, a storage bed is useful.
-You can see some of the different storage options that a storage bed provides in our short guide to the evolution and design of storage beds.
+You can see some of the different storage options that a storage bed provides in our short guide to storage beds’ evolution and design.

-If you don’t want a full sofa bed, however, you may prefer a guest bed, which you either pull out from the main bed or can fold out (and up) like a camping bed.
+However, if you don’t want a full sofa bed, you may prefer a guest bed, which you either pull out from the main bed or fold out (and up) like a camping bed.

 Bunk beds need very little explanation.
 They’re double-decker style beds and are terrific if you don’t have much space.
 These are mainly beds for children.